sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 .. note:: Since downloading this data takes hours, the data has been already downloaded and put into a folder for connivence

+- Common Command line practices

-.. note:: The command line is case sensitive.
-So be careful when to type commands.
-The best practice is to use lower case, underscore (_), and no spaces between words eg. course_work_project_mmg433.
-Also try to be as explicit in naming folders or use a data stamp eg. mmg443_rnaseq_tutorial_1/1/2015.
+The command line is case sensitive, so be careful when to type commands and file names.
+The best practice is to use lower case, underscore (_), and no spaces between words eg. course_work_project_mmg433 or CourseWorkProjectMMG433.
+Also try to be as explicit in naming folders or use a data stamp eg. mmg443_rnaseq_tutorial_1/1/2015 to distinguish runs.

  1. Lets start the process by first logging on to the HPCC